seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 docker exec -d seatable /shared/seatable/scripts/seatable.sh start
 ```

 If you have modified the old nginx.conf, now you can modify the new nginx.conf as you want.
-Then execute the following command to make the nginx configuration take effect.
+Then execute the following command to make the nginx configuration take effect:

 ```sh
 docker exec seatable nginx -s reload